slowproj/slowdash/docs/UserModule.md

 ### Called when web clients send a command.
-# If command is not recognized, return None
+# If the command is not recognized, return None
 # elif command is executed successfully, return True
 # else return False or { "status": "error", "message": ... }
 def _process_command(doc):